crypto-org-chain/chain-main/x/nft/spec/02_messages.md

 ## MsgIssueDenom

 This message defines a type of non-fungible tokens, there can be multiple non-fungible tokens of the same type.
+Note that both, `Id` and `Name`, are required to be unique globally.

 | **Field** | **Type** | **Description**                                                                                                 |
 | :-------- | :------- | :-------------------------------------------------------------------------------------------------------------- |